patheros/PathSetManuals/modules/Orchestrator.md

 In drum mode all each output has its own internal sequence.
 Additionally the `A Outputs` (closer to the head) require a lower threshold form the macro oscillator to turn on making them more suitable for base instruments.
 Where as the `C Outputs` (further from the head) require a higher threshold making them more suitable for accent sounds.

 In drum mode `Power` knob controls how many drum hits there are.
 As you turn this down fewer and fewer hits in the underlying sequence make it through.
 The `Offset` knob controls the swing of the drum hits.
-At 12-oclock (0%) the sequence has no swing.
+At 12 o'clock (0%) the sequence has no swing.

 ## Misc